-The term 'Contrarian Investing' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Contrarian Investing' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Contrarian Investing refers to a well-known style of investing which invests against the main going and popular market trends of the day.
 It does so through purchasing those assets which are performing poorly to later resell them when they outperform.
 An individual who proves to be a contrarian investor is of the opinion that those analysts who argue the market will rise are only doing this because they have fully invested their own funds and therefore have no additional purchasing power remaining to them.
 This would then be the market’s peak.
 Similarly at that point when the analysts and so-called gurus argue a downturn is overdue they have already sold out their own holdings.